 Students in the doctoral program are responsible for purchasing their own subscription to T2T and students will be emailed complete set up directions directly from T2T.
 Students will be able to connect their account to the Holy Family University PsyD account when completing their individual set up.
 The MS Field Placement and Outreach Coordinator is responsible for entering all placements and supervisor contact information and course number/instructor to T2T.
-By entering placements and supervisor contact information, an email will automatically be generated for each clinical supervisor on-site with instructions for setting up their free account.
+By entering placements and supervisor on-site with instructions for setting up their free account.
 Once both the student and the supervisor have set up their accounts, students can begin to log hours.